More Than Just a Dinosaur Unit Study

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!

-Here and there between lapbooking, reading great books, and taking nature walks, we found some time for a few other dinosaur/flood related activities.
+Here and there between lapbooking, reading great books, taking nature walks, and field trips, we found some time for a few other dinosaur and flood-related activities.

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!